-Following current guidelines, the school have both an emergency salbutamol inhaler and emergency auto adrenaline injector onsite.
-There are for use by children with known and diagnosed conditions which would are prescribed with these medications and would only be administered in an emergency, for example if their own inhaler/auto injector is found to be out of date.
-Parents sign a consent form for its use in an emergency.
+Following current guidelines, the school have both an emergency salbutamol inhaler and emergency auto adrenaline injector (epipen) onsite.
+These are for use by children with diagnosed conditions who have already been prescribed these medications and would only be administered in an emergency, for example if their own inhaler/auto injector is found to be out of date.
+Parents will be required to sign a consent form to allow these to be used in an emergency.
+A list of children who have permission will be stored electronically.
+Only children listed can be given the emergency medication.
+Parents will be informed as soon after as possible if an emergency inhaler or epipen has been administered.